 ICMR study shows many COVID-19 cases without contact or travel history

-New Delhi, Apr 11: A study conducted by the ICMR of patients admitted with Severe Acute Respiratory Illness (SARI) shows that 93 per cent of those who tested positive for COVID-19and for whom data on exposure was known had neither travelled abroad not had any contact with a person known to be infected.
+New Delhi, Apr 11: A study conducted by the ICMR of patients admitted with Severe Acute Respiratory Illness (SARI) shows that 93 per cent of those who tested positive for COVID-19 and for whom data on exposure was known had neither travelled abroad not had any contact with a person known to be infected.

 The study quoted by the Times of India says that of the 102 SARI patients who tested positive for COVID-19, no data was available for 59 cases regarding any contact they might have had with a patient who tested positive.
 There is no also data available about these persons regarding international travel.
 Of the 43 about who such details of exposure and history were known, 40 had no history of international travel or contact.